 Alarm as 2 billion people have parliaments shut or limited by COVID-19

-Democracy groups warn of 'significant risks' to rights around the world as a growing number of parliaments shut down or restrict their meetings and agenda.
+Democracy groups warn of ‘significant risks’ to rights around the world as a growing number of parliaments shut down or restrict their workload

 More than two billion people live in countries where parliaments have been suspended or restricted under coronavirus emergency measures, openDemocracy can reveal, as concern mounts over COVID-19’s impacts on democracies around the world.

 openDemocracy has counted at least 13 countries – in every world region, and with a combined population of more than 500 million people – that have fully or partially adjourned their parliaments since early March.
 Only a few of these have returned.

 Another 1.7 billion people live in at least 18 countries where parliamentary meetings have been postponed or reduced – or where debates have been restricted to the immediate coronavirus response, with discussions on all other topics delayed.

 In many cases, these measures have been introduced by parliaments themselves and include deadlines to reverse or review them.
 But some parliaments appear to have been shut or limited indefinitely – and the scale of these moves globally is unprecedented.

 After a six-month openDemocracy investigation, major aid donors and NGOs have said they will investigate anti-LGBT ‘conversion therapy’ at health facilities run by groups they fund.

 But unlike the other aid donors, US aid agency PEPFAR has not responded at all.

 Please sign this petition to show that it must take action now.

 “It’s incredible, it’s shocking and it’s frightening,” said the prominent Egyptian feminist and author Mona Eltahawy, in response to our findings.
 “Governments,” she warned, appear to be “taking advantage of this global crisis to consolidate power.”